SmartlyDressedGames/Legally-Distinct-Missile/README.md

 ## Compatibility

-You can still use old RocketMod plugins without any changes/recompilation/updates, however if you want to use new features and bug fixes we recommend to install updated Module and new Rocket.
-API/Core/Unturned Redistributables (libraries).
+You can still use old plugins without any changes/recompilation/updates.

 ## Our plan and what we're done